 The study focused on the relationship between eating speed and the incidence of

 More and more people are developing the syndrome due to increases in overall obesity rates, warn the National Institutes of Health (NIH).
-Currently, it is estimated that over a third (34 percent) of the adult population of the United States have metabolic syndrome.
+Currently, it is estimated that over a third (

 “In the future,” the NIH caution, “metabolic syndrome may overtake smoking as the leading risk factor for heart disease.”